Ahliyat/Basic-command-line-tools/command.md

 - `git init` : initializes empty git repository
 - `git status` : to check the status of the present directory
 - `git add .` : to stage the changes
-- `git commit -m "commit message"` : to commit the changes to the repository
+- `git commit -m "commit message"` : to commit/save the changes to the repository
-- `git remote add origin {repo-url}` :  to add a local repository and treat it globally
+- `git remote add origin {repo-url}` :  to link a local repository to remote repository
 - `git push -u origin master"` : to publish your local work to your repository on github